McConnell and McCarthy rebuke Greene for Holocaust remarks but stop short of taking action against rising GOP star

 Republican leaders in Congress sought to distance themselves Tuesday from comments made by Rep. Marjorie Taylor Greene, R-Ga., that compared House Speaker Nancy Pelosi's mask mandate in the House of Representatives to the killing of 6 million Jews in the Holocaust by Nazi Germany.

-The controversy was just the latest in a series of incendiary comments from Greene that stretch back to before she was first elected last year.
+The controversy was just the latest in a series of incendiary comments from Greene that stretch back to before she was elected last year.

 “Marjorie is wrong, and her intentional decision to compare the horrors of the Holocaust with wearing masks is appalling," House Minority Leader Kevin McCarthy said in a statement.
 "The Holocaust is the greatest atrocity committed in history.
 The fact that this needs to be stated today is deeply troubling."